-- 5.1 Marketing and Small Business Ownership: Explain the concept of marketing and its importance to business ownership, identifying the fundamental marketing concepts used by a small business.
-Describe the four elements of the marketing mix (i.e., price, product, promotion, and place) and analyze the roles of sales and promotion in a small business.
-Investigate business practices of small businesses, including their marketing mix strategies and propose alternatives.
-Develop storyboards displaying a small business's current marketing mix and the student's proposed new campaign. - 5.2 Consumer Buying Behavior: Explain the factors that influence consumer buying behavior, analyzing consumer behavior to determine what motivates decision-making.
+- Marketing and Small Business Ownership: Explain the concept of marketing and its importance to business ownership, identifying the fundamental marketing concepts used by a small business.
+Describe the four elements of the marketing mix (i.e.,i.e., price, product, promotion, and place) and analyze the roles of sales and promotion in a small business.
+Investigate a local small business, focusing on how the company employed the marketing mix.
+Critique the company's strategies and suggest alternative ideas for future campaigns, following the principles of the marketing mix.
+Investigate business practices of small businesses, including their marketing mix strategies and propose alternatives. - 5.1 Storyboard the investigation, the use of the company's marketing mix, and the critique of the company strategies.
+Design the future campaign based on the storyboard.
+Compile the elements of the storyboard and campaign with other artifacts for inclusion in a program portfolio to be updated throughout the program of study.
+Develop storyboards displaying a small business's current marketing mix and the student's proposed new campaign.

+5.2 Consumer Buying Behavior: Explain the factors that influence consumer buying behavior, analyzing consumer behavior to determine what motivates decision-making.
+5.2 hand.
+Identify liabilities and types of liabilities, including accounts payable, long-term debt, and short-term debt.